Translated's Research Center

 Information channels

 Nigeria’s media scene is one of the liveliest in Africa.
 State radio and TV operate at federal and regional levels.
 All 36 states run at least one radio network and a TV station.
 There are hundreds of radio stations and terrestrial TV networks, as well as cable and direct-to-home satellite offerings.
 Radio is a key source of information.
 International broadcasters, including the BBC, are popular.
 However, rebroadcasting of foreign radio content is banned.
 State TV says it reaches tens of millions of viewers, while the main privately-owned networks are market leaders in some cities.
 There are more than 100 national and local press titles, some of them state-owned.
 They include well-respected dailies, tabloids and publications which champion ethnic interests.
-According to Reporters Without Borders (RSF), journalists are often threatened, subjected to physical violence, or denied access to information by officials and police.
+According to Reporters Without Borders (RSF), Nigeria is one of West Africa’s most dangerous and difficult countries for journalists, who are often threatened, subjected to physical violence, or denied access to information by officials and police.
 Boko Haram, a militant Islamist group, has threatened the media.
-Mobile phones are often used to access the web.
-Most internet users are young, educated and urban.
+The print media have been in sharp decline in recent years but there are still around 100 publications.
+They include well-respected dailies, tabloids and publications which champion ethnic interests.

 The press